GenomiqueENS/toullig/README.md

 I have a directory of a minION run in 2D with barcode.
-If i want just get the fastq sequence of the 'template', the 'complement' and the 'barcode' for the fast5 files in the status/repertory 'fail'.
+If i want just get the fastq sequence of the 'template', the 'complement' and the 'consensus' for the fast5 files in the status/repertory 'fail'.

-    bash ./target/dist/toullig-0.1-alpha-2/toullig.sh -status fail -type template,complement,barcode /home/user/myRootDirectoryFast5run /home/user/myOutputDirectoryFastq
+    bash ./target/dist/toullig-0.1-alpha-2/toullig.sh -status fail -type template,complement,consensus /home/user/myRootDirectoryFast5run /home/user/myOutputDirectoryFastq